 This is nothing new Mr. Obvious!
 Anything more?!

 Some less obvious advice to prevent Petya and similar malware:

 - Do not use your admin credentials on workstations which can be infected.
-Limit attack vector.
+Limit the attack vector.
 Why?
 Petya is using a code from mimikatz to obtain access to processes and extract credentials.
-If it obtains AD credentials, it will spread using legit username and passwords.
+If it obtains AD credentials, it will spread using legit usernames and passwords.
 This will make it harder.
-Our advice given in this blog post on general security, still
+Our advice given in this blog post on general security, but still

 - There are some “vaccines” for Petya, things which will stop it from spreading, not from infecting your machines.
 You can read about them in many places, including F-Secure blog.